 Should i quit teaching?

 I remember asking myself, “Should I quit teaching?” back in 2015.
 Before I get into this story, I want to preface it with a note of gratitude.
 All of the experiences I had while teaching led me to where I am today.
-Spoiler alert, I still teach, but I work as an Online ESL teacher and I coach others on how to make a lucrative career doing the same.
+Spoiler alert, I still teach, but I work as an Online teacher and I coach others on how to make a lucrative career doing the same.

 When deciding whether or not you should quit teaching consider the following: